Robert Hylton (BA, MA)

 Former Visiting Fellow at The Eccles Centre, British Library

 Researching the presence of African diaspora street dance in both the UK and US to enable a broader access and understanding to an often hidden or unspoken representation of black performance and dance over the past 200+ years in Britain.
-With the aim to enhance and promote the visibility and presence of African diaspora street dance as performance contextualised through historical evidence and research.
-Presented as an important tangible archive for education, academia, institutions, performance and research resource.
+With the aim to enhance and promote the visibility and presence of African diaspora street dance through a British perspective and UK Jazzdance pre and post hip hop in education, academia, performance and research.

 The research will help develop a future exhibition and performance work, which focuses on the autonomy of African diaspora street dance as performance in the 21st Century!
 A presentation based on the research and workshops for community, professional or academic discourse will also be available.

 For more information or questions please get in touch